AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 ```

 Also, for short strings, it doesn't actually allocate memory on the heap.
-If the string is short enough, it will store it in a buffer inside the object itself
+If the string is short enough, it will store it inside the object itself
 (typically up to 23 bytes doesn't allocate).
 This is called *small string optimization*.